The Town Center Owners Association (TCOA) was incorporated in 2001 and encompasses the entire 165-acre Big Sky Town Center.

 Phone: (406) 539-7570

-The manager for Essentia Condos Phase 2 (Units 3A & B, 4A & B, 7A & B, 8A & B, 9A & B, 10A & B, 11A & B) is Haas Builders.
+The contact info for Essentia Condos Phase 2 (Units 3A & B, 4A & B, 7A & B, 8A & B, 9A & B, 10A & B, 11A & B) is shown below.
 Please contact them directly with any questions or issues.

 The manager for Golden Stone Place Condos is Lone Mountain Land Company.
 Please contact them directly with any questions or issues.